 TECH 797 - Undergraduate Ocean Research Projects

 A two-semester senior design project course (ME 755-756 or TECH 797) must be completed by the end of the senior year by all undergraduates who are planning to receive their bachelors degree in Mechanical Engineering.
-The purpose of this requirement is to allow every ME graduate to gain experience in a substantial design or experimental research project.
+The purpose of this requirement is to allow every ME student to gain experience in a substantial design or experimental research project.

 Wave Energy at the Isles of Shoals

 Wave energy has great potential to provide electricity to coastal communities at a competitive price.
 The technology has been proven and is presently being developed for grid scale application.
 Significant amounts of energy are present in waves at locations around Hawaii and Oregon, but there is potential for development anywhere waves exist.
 Our investigation has quantified the available energy in the Gulf of Maine.
-Specifically historical data has been correlated to areas east of the Isles of Shoals where wave activity was measured for this analysis.
+Specific historical data has been correlated to areas east of the Isles of Shoals where wave activity was measured for this analysis.
 The Shoals Marine Laboratory is located on Appledore Island in the Isles of Shoals.
 The Lab already makes use of 7.5 kW of wind power and recently expanded their solar energy capacity to 27 kW.
-Recent funding has allowed for the expansion of renewable energy at island based laboratory, and there is an interest in adding wave power to the energy profile.
+Recent funding has allowed for the expansion of renewable energy at the island based laboratory, and there is an interest in adding wave power to the energy profile.
 This feasibility study has generated information about the energy available, site locations for implementation, permitting regulations, transportation installation and removal expenses, as well as identified devices and generated interest among developers who may be able to use Appledore Island and the Shoals Marine Laboratory for scaled testing on a live load.

 Memorial Bridge Hydrokinetic Power Generation: GHT & VFG